Frequently Asked Questions

 We can re-shoot your photo but only as part of the replacement card process, which carries a $25 fee.

 Report the lost card immediately to prevent any unauthorized use.
-During normal business hours, call the ID Center at 412-392-8066 or visit our office located on the first floor of Thayer Hall.
+During normal business hours, call the ID Center at 412-392-8066 or visit our office located on the second floor of 101 Wood Street.
 After business hours, you call the Department of Public Safety at 412-392-3960.

 If you would like extra time to locate a misplaced Pioneer Card, you may request use of a temporary access card.
 A temporary card may be used for a maximum of two business days.
 There is no charge for a temporary card as long as it is returned to the ID Center by the assigned due date, otherwise, a charge of $25 will be applied to your account.
 Your Pioneer Card will remain deactivated while the temporary card is in use.
 Temporary cards cannot be used to pay for meals at campus dining locations.

 No. Your card contains a proximity chip and wiring that coils throughout the card.
 Punching a hole in your Pioneer Card could render it useless and cost you $25 to replace.

 To report a problem with your Pioneer Card or an electronic reader contact the ID Center at 412-392-8066.
 The ID Center is located on the second floor of 101 Wood Street.
 ID Center staff will verify that your access permissions are correct and active.
 If your Pioneer Card is damaged, which may cause access problems, you should stop by the ID Center to request a replacement card.
 There is a $25 fee to replace a damaged card.

 No. A person may only carry one active Pioneer Card at a time.
 Your primary classification within the University database will determine what type of card you are issued.
 Our system will assign only one classification - either faculty, staff or student.